California Custody and Co-Parenting Laws

 -

-Each parent’s ability to meet the child’s daily needs
+Each parent’s ability to meet the child’s daily and long-term needs

 -